Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 “Vitamin D strengthens innate immunity, so it might be expected to decrease COVID-19 infection and transmission,” note the researchers.
 “Vitamin D also affects metabolism of zinc, which decreases replication of coronaviruses.”

-However, because of how vitamin D affects immune function, it may reduce inflammatory responses that cause symptoms of COVID-19.
+It’s important to note that because of how vitamin D affects immune function, it may reduce inflammatory responses that cause symptoms of COVID-19.
 That means that while vitamin D may reduce spread of COVID-19, it might also increase the chances that someone carries it asymptomatically, making it more difficult to track the vitamin’s effect on virus spread, according to study authors.

 Since you can transmit COVID-19 even if you don’t have symptoms, it’s important to follow general guidelines for preventing the spread: